Fortress-Wars/FortressWars-Wiki/docs/kits/Wizard.md

 ## Lightning

 The spell costs `75` mana.
 Casting summons a lightning bolt at the location where the player is looking.
 Lightning bolts deal `12` damage to enemies.
 The impact of the lightning bolt also stuns enemies for `40` ticks.
-The caster is also damaged and stunned if they caught within the lightning bolt's area of effect.
+The caster is also damaged and stunned if they are caught within the lightning bolt's area of effect.

 ![Wizard - Lightning Cast](../assets/kits/wizard/_image_1_.jpg_)

-The lightning spell deal damage to enemy engineer blocks.
+The lightning spell deals damage to enemy engineer blocks.

 ![Wizard - Lightning Cast Engineer Blocks](../assets/kits/wizard/_image_1_.jpg_)